MylesScholz/A-Life-Capstone-Project/docs/windows_dev_env_setup_guide.md

 ## Building godot-cpp and the Project
 1. Open the Command Prompt in /A-Life-Capstone-Project/godot-cpp/ (or navigate there with `cd [file path]`)
 2. Run `scons platform=windows` (this may take a while to complete)
-3. When the command line returns, navigate to the repository director with `cd ..`
+3. When the command line returns, navigate to the repository directory with `cd ..`
 4. Run `scons` (this may also take a while)
 5. Check that the project built correctly by opening it in the Godot editor
    1. Open the Godot editor